LandryHouston/ASL_Translator/README.md

 <p>
 With ASL consisting of thousands of diverse static and dynamic signs, I decided to begin with a focused approach, starting small by considering the Alphabet.
 Our dataset consists of 174,474 images distributed across 24 classes.
 These classes represent all the letters of the alphabet, excluding J and Z due to being dynamic signs.
 The distribution of instances among the various classes is fairly even.

 It should be noted that no data cleaning or image augmentation was deemed necessary before model development.
-The dataset includes a wide array of signs, featuring different positions, orientations, lighting conditions, and distances.
+The dataset includes a wide array of signs that feature different positions, orientations, lighting conditions, and distances.
 Attempting further augmentation was found to have a negative impact on model accuracy.

 The dataset can be accessed [here](https://www.kaggle.com/datasets/debashishsau/aslamerican-sign-language-aplhabet-dataset).